Thomas Hearne (artist): Life and career

-Career

 Before the invention of photography it was the custom for topographical watercolour artists to travel abroad with the Governors of Colonies.
 In 1771 Hearne travelled to the Leeward Islands after newly appointed Governor-General, Sir Ralph Payne commissioned 20 large landscapes (including ten of Antigua).
 Hearne remained there for three-and-a-half years, making drawings of the characteristic features of the islands.
 This work also employed him for a further two years in London, painting watercolours from the sketches.
 Hearne's portrait of Payne himself is in the collection of the Victoria and Albert Museum in London.

 In 1777, in conjunction with engraver William Byrne (1743–1805), Hearne began work recording and illustrating the country's historic monuments for The Antiquities of Great Britain.
 First Hearne produced drawings specifically for the project, then Byrne produced 10 × 7 in engravings after them, and descriptions were added in French and English.
 The works were issued in series for individual sale from 1778.
 In 1786 the first 52 plates were bound as a book; a second volume of 32 plates was published in 1807.
 By this time an individual print sold for 15s compared to a complete set of the proof impressions for 26l 5s (2011: £).
 Many of the drawings were exhibited at a gallery in Spring Gardens, London.
 During the extensive tour of Britain which the work necessitated, Hearne studied nature with care, investing his topographical drawings with effects of light and atmosphere seldom attempted by previous draughtsmen in watercolour.
 He may thus be said to have done much to revive attention to Gothic architecture, and to have been one of the founders of the English school of watercolours.

 Byrne further worked with Hearne, using the artist's designs for Rural Sports from 1780.

-Influence and impact

 Richard Payne Knight, enthusiast of the 'picturesque' style, commissioned Hearne to produce several drawings of the grounds of his home, Downton Castle in Herefordshire.

-Hearne's art influenced Thomas Girtin and J. M. W. Turner, both of whom copied his drawings at the houses of Dr Thomas Monro and John Henderson Snr, well-known patrons of the arts at the time.
 From 1781 to 1802 Hearne exhibited drawings of landscape and antiquarian remains at the Royal Academy, London.
 He was a fellow of the Society of Antiquaries.
+He died in Macclesfield Street, Soho, London on 13 April 1817, and was buried at Bushey, Hertfordshire.

+Influence, impact and reception

+Hearne's art influenced Thomas Girtin and J. M. W. Turner, both of whom copied his drawings at the houses of Dr Thomas Monro and John Henderson Snr, well-known patrons of the arts at the time.